-Christ Church, Weston-super-Mare Registered Charity No 1134074.
+Christ Church, Weston-super-Mare Registered Charity No 1134074

-Data Controller: The Parochial Church Council of Christ Church, Weston-super-Mare, known as Christ Church.
+Data Controller: The Parochial Church Council of the Ecclesiastical Parish of Christ Church, Weston-super-Mare, known as ‘Christ Church’

-This policy covers our storing and processing of Personal data, which is any information about a living individual which allows them to be identified from that data (for example a name, photographs, videos, email address, or address).
+This Policy covers our storing and processing of personal data, which is any information about a living individual which allows them to be identified from that data (for example a name, photographs, videos, email address, or address).
 This may be you!
 Identification can be by the information alone or in conjunction with any other information.

-So, how is your data used and processed?
+How is your data used and processed?

 Christ Church processes data containing:

-- Names, titles, and aliases, photographs;
+- names, titles, aliases, photographs;

-- Contact information including telephone numbers, postal/residential addresses, and email addresses;
+- contact information including telephone numbers, postal/residential addresses, and email addresses;

-- Where there is a legitimate interest to facilitate our charitable aims and activities, or where you have provided them to us, we may process demographic information such as gender, age, date of birth, marital status, nationality, education/work histories, academic/professional qualifications, hobbies, family composition, and dependants;
+- where there is a legitimate interest to facilitate our charitable aims and activities, or where you have provided them to us, we may process demographic information such as gender, age, date of birth, marital status, nationality, education/work histories, academic/professional qualifications, hobbies, family composition, and dependants;

-- As a church (religious organisation), the data we process is likely to constitute sensitive personal data because the very fact that we process your data at all may be suggestive of your religious beliefs.
+- as a Church (religious organisation), the data we process is likely to constitute sensitive personal data because the very fact that we process your data at all may be suggestive of your religious beliefs.

 What are we doing with your data?

-We only hold data that either we are legally obliged to or that helps us fulfil our missional and charitable aims as a church.
-We are a membership organisation and good communication with our membership is an essential part of being church.
+We only hold data that either we are legally obliged to or that helps us fulfil our missional and charitable aims as a Church.
+We are a membership organisation and good communication with our membership is an essential part of being Church.

 Therefore, we will hold and process data to:

-- enable us to meet all legal and statutory obligations, which include maintaining and publishing our electoral roll in accordance with the Church Representation Rules;
+- enable us to meet all legal and statutory obligations, which include maintaining and publishing our Electoral Roll in accordance with the Church Representation Rules;

-- Deliver our Church’s mission to our community, and to carry out any other voluntary or charitable activities for the benefit of the public as provided for in the constitution and statutory framework of our charitable organisation;
+- deliver our Church’s mission to our community and to carry out any other voluntary or charitable activities for the benefit of the public as provided for in the constitution and statutory framework of our charitable organisation;

-- Administer our membership records of adult and child members;
+- administer our membership records of adult and child members;

-- Enable us to follow up membership, course and event enquiries
+- enable us to follow up membership, course, and event enquiries;

-- Fundraise and promote the interests of the Church and charity;
+- fundraise and promote the interests of the Church and charity;

-- Maintain our own accounts and records;
+- maintain our own accounts and records;

-- Process and record financial donations that you have made (including Gift Aid information);
+- process and record financial donations that you have made (including Gift Aid information);

-- Communicate with you about your views or comments;
+- communicate with you about your views or comments;

-- Update you about changes to our services, events, role holders and any matters of interest related to the church community;
+- update you about changes to our services, events, role holders, and any matters of interest related to the Church community;

-- Process a grant or application for a role;
+- process a grant or application for a role;

-- Enable us to provide a voluntary service for the benefit of the public in a particular geographical area as specified in our constitution (the Parish).
+- enable us to provide a voluntary service for the benefit of the public in a particular geographical area as specified in our constitution (the Parish).

 What is our legal basis for processing your personal data?

-- Some of our processing is necessary for compliance with a legal obligation.
-Retaining safeguarding records and gift aid declarations are examples of this.
-Also, we are required by the Church Representation Rules to administer and publish the electoral roll, and under Canon Law to announce forthcoming weddings by means of the publication of banns.
+- Some of our processing is necessary for compliance with a legal obligation: retaining safeguarding records and gift aid declarations are examples of this.
+Also, we are required by the Church Representation Rules to administer and publish the Electoral Roll and, under Canon Law, to announce forthcoming weddings by means of the publication of Banns.